Are you interested in a career in consulting within financial services advisory, but unsure what it’s all about?

 There’s no doubt that the financial services sector will continue to develop in Ireland over the coming years.
 Firms such as BNY Mellon and Citco have developed a significant presence in Cork, indicating that the FS sector will grow far beyond the confines of the IFSC.

-Need help building your financial services team, or looking for a new opportunity?
+Need help building your financial services team, or looking for the best next step in your financial services career?

 We’re the experts in financial services recruitment in Ireland.
-If you’re leader looking to attract new talent, or a professional seeking opportunities, speak to Fionnán O’Sullivan today at email@example.com.
+If you’re a leader looking to attract new talent, or a professional seeking opportunities, speak to Fionnán O’Sullivan today at email@example.com, and he’ll take it from there.